Anurag-Bharati/Calculator/README.md

 #### Installation

-   A. Copying code:
+   A. Copying code: (requires Python3)

     1. Copy the code in the file named "CalculatorTk.py"
-    2. Copy ico file and paste it next to the main file.
+    2. Download ico file and paste it next to the main file.
+(Note: renaming the .ico file may cause errors so update the code if you renamed .ico at the line no. 26)
     3. Run the .py file

    B. Pycharm: